Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 \subsection{Preparation disguised as illustrative examples}

-We give a few explicit examples that illustrate realizability and well-spacedness via modifications.
-These examples should be useful to the reader, but also serve as the preparatory base cases for our inductive proof of sufficiency in the next section.
+We present several examples illustrating realizability and well-spacedness via modifications.
+These examples are intended to aid the reader’s intuition, but they also serve as preparatory base cases for the proof of sufficiency of well-spacedness in the next section.